autoSteve/ha-solcast-solar/FAQ.md

 * Q: What polls to Solcast happen, when do they happen, and are they important?
 * Q: A follow-up question: If I restart the integration will it use API quota?

+### Q: When should I change my API key, and will this help fix problems?

+Only change your API key when you think the key has been leaked publicly or somehow compromised.

+Only change your API key when the Solcast service is _**HEALTHY**_ for Hobbyist users.
+NEVER CHANGE YOUR KEY WHEN `429` errors are occurring, because when you update the integration configuration with the new key it needs to contact the Solcast API to read site details.
+It will likely get a `429` error and will not be able to fully complete the configuration change.

+Changing your API key will NEVER fix any problem other than resolving a compromise, like if you have posted a screen grab of your integration configuration in a discussion topic.
+The last six characters of the key only are logged.

 ### Q: I've just got lots of 429 errors reported, and I'm not getting forecasts.
 Should I raise an issue, or continue one of the long running discussions?

 or